ibm-cloud-docs/cis/glb-session-affinity.md

       * `None`: Cookies are sent with all requests.
       * `Lax`: Cookies are sent only to the apex domain (such as `example.com`).
       * `Strict`: Cookies are created by the first party (the visited domain).
-      * `zero_failover` (optional): Automatically sends traffic to endpoints within a pool during transient network issues.
-Value values are:
-         * `none`: No failover takes place and errors might show to your users.
-         * `temporary`: Traffic is sent to other endpoints until the originally pinned endpoint is available.
-         * `sticky`: The session affinity cookie is updated and subsequent requests are sent to the new endpoint moving forward as needed.

-         Sticky Zero-Downtime Failover is not supported for session affinity by HTTP header.
-         {: note}

    `secure`
    :   Valid values are:
       * `Auto` (default): If **Always Use HTTPS** is enabled, session affinity cookies use `secure` in the `samesite` attribute; if disabled, cookies don't use `secure`.
       * `Always`: `secure` is always set, meaning the cookie is only sent over HTTPS connections.
       * `Never`: `secure` is never set, allowing cookies to be sent over both HTTPS and HTTP connections.

    `drain_duration`
    :  Optional.
 Time, in seconds, where the origin will drain active sessions.
 After the time elapses, all existing sessions are ended, This field is only used when session affinity is enabled on the load balancer.

+   `zero_downtime_failover` (optional): Automatically sends traffic to endpoints within a pool during transient network issues.
+Value values are:
+      * `none`: No failover takes place and errors might show to your users.
+      * `temporary`: Traffic is sent to other endpoints until the originally pinned endpoint is available.
+      * `sticky`: The session affinity cookie is updated and subsequent requests are sent to the new endpoint moving forward as needed.

+       Sticky Zero-Downtime Failover is not supported for session affinity by HTTP header.
+      {: note}

 For example: